 |Early this morning as we left our cottage for breakfast in the main restaurant.|

-Kenya is now open for tourists and occasionally, there are a few odd flights out of Mumbai right now.
+Kenya is now open for tourists, and occasionally, there are a few odd flights out of Mumbai.
 But, based on the above scenarios, neither of us feels it makes sense to return at this time.
 We long for the freedom of movement, driving, shopping, and dining out, all of which will be possible when and if we can return to Marloth Park, South Africa.

 |A sunny view from our veranda to the sea.|